LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/photo-sharing-user-guide.md

 The agent has the following capabilities:
 1. View a shared photo in the conversation as a thumbnail or full page.
-2. View a shared photo in the engagement history and also for closed conversations.
+2. View a shared photo in the Conversation History and also for closed conversations.

 ## Photo sharing flows (mobile-app)